 How to Modify Alimony in Arizona

 Contact your Arizona family law attorney to talk about divorce laws that apply to your situation and to discuss your options with your lawyer.
 An experienced Arizona divorce attorney can help you determine if you are eligible to obtain a modification of your spousal support/alimony payments or the amount you receive from your ex-spouse.
 It’s possible you could lower the amount you pay, the amount you receive or have the support payments terminated entirely.

 Common Reasons for Alimony or Spousal Support Modifications

-Both Ex-spouses Agree to the Modification: if you and your ex agree to alter the terms of your alimony/spousal support, make sure to submit the mutually desired modification request through the court so that the newly arranged terms can be enforced at a later date if it becomes necessary.
+Both Ex-spouses Agree to the Modification: if you and your former spouse agree to alter the terms of your alimony/spousal support, make sure to submit the mutually desired modification request through the court so that the newly arranged terms can be enforced at a later date if it becomes necessary.
 Having the changes signed by a judge is the best way to protect yourself in the future.

 Cost of Living Adjustment Clause of COLA Clause: You may request that the original divorce decree spousal support/alimony payment increase at a rate that is equal to the increased annual cost of living due to the COLA clause.
 It is a good idea to include a COLA clause in your original divorce decree so that you can avoid potentially contentious modification requests in the future.